VincentWei/mg-samples/README.md

-# MG-Samples
+# MiniGUI-Samples

 This is the mainline release of basic MiniGUI samples for MiniGUI V3.0.x or later.

 ## Prerequisites

   * MiniGUI: v3.0.10 or later

 ## Building